milena-nasteska/parabank-qa-assignment/manual-tests/transfer-funds-test-cases.md

 **Expected Result:** Different account number is selected in **From account** and **to account** fields

 7. Click on **Transfer**
-**Expected Result:** The Transfer** button is either disabled until a value is provided in **Amount** field or there is a validation message displayed indicating that a valid amount is required to proceed with transfer
+**Expected Result:** The Transfer** button is either disabled until a value is provided in **Amount** field or there is a validation message displayed indicating that a valid amount is required to proceed with transfer <br>
 **Actual Result:** "An internal error has occurred and has been logged." message is displayed <br>
 **NOTE:** Needs logging of a bug